 Judgements lock up the heart and mind and imprisons us in loneliness.
 What I love most about California is that the majority of people here, not only respect difference, they CELEBRATE IT!
 When you drop the judgments you can set yourself free.
 Judgement is different than discernment.

 Being Different is the One Thing We All Have in Common.

 There are hundreds of different languages in our world.
 Which one is better?
 They are merely different forms of communication that benefit different societies and cultures.
 Languages are unique, and none are superior to another.
 When you can feel the same way for all people who are different from you, then you have truly evolved.

-Owning the uniqueness of yourself and others will create a feeling of appreciation and value.
+Own the uniqueness of yourself and others.
+This will create a feeling of appreciation and value.
+Be curious versus critical of yourself and others.
 Focusing on value versus “better or less than” begins to build the dignity of difference.
 Search to find the value of different people and cultures rather than blindly judging them.
 Look for the truth that unifies difference.

 Spiritual Arrogance is Perhaps the Most Destructive Force in the World

 "My God is better than your God.
-Thus I have the authority to kill you if dare to think differently than I do."
+Thus I have the authority to kill you if dare to believe differently than me."
 This has been the source of every war between nations throughout history.
 Ironically, we all come from the Divine.

 To make a difference, we must embrace our uniqueness and heal the fear and pain of being different.
 All great leaders who have made an enormous impact in the world chose to support and value their difference.

-It is time for each of us to face our fears and to accept and value differences.
-Perhaps this is the essence of unconditional love, Divine love: Choosing to Support, Honor, Accept, Respect, and Experience (S.H.A.R.E.) the beauty and power of difference.
-The common challenge to all of our destinies is the need to embrace our differences and to share them with others.
+It is time for each of us to face our fears and to accept, honor, and value difference.
+Perhaps this is the essence of unconditional love, Divine love: Choosing to Support, Honor, Accept, Respect, and Experience (S.H.A.R.E.) the beauty of difference.
+The common challenge we all face is our need to embrace our differences and respect the differences of others.
 It is only through being different that we can honestly make a difference in the world.